 Using Apache Impala with Kudu

-Apache Kudu has tight integration with Apache Impala (incubating), allowing you to use Impala to insert, query, update, and delete data from Kudu tablets using Impala's SQL syntax, as an alternative to using the Kudu APIs to build a custom Kudu application.
+Apache Kudu has tight integration with Apache Impala, allowing you to use Impala to insert, query, update, and delete data from Kudu tablets using Impala's SQL syntax, as an alternative to using the Kudu APIs to build a custom Kudu application.
 In addition, you can use JDBC or ODBC to connect existing or new applications written in any language, framework, or business intelligence tool to your Kudu data, using Impala as the broker.

-The syntax described in this topic is specific to Impala 2.8 (ships with CDH 5.10) and above, and will not work on previous versions.
-If you are using an earlier version of Impala (including the IMPALA_KUDU releases previously available), upgrade to Impala 2.8.
+The syntax described in this topic is specific to Impala included in CDH 5.10 and higher, and will not work on previous versions.
+If you are using an lower version of Impala (including the IMPALA_KUDU releases previously available), upgrade to CDH 5.10 or higher.

 Note that this topic does not describe Impala installation or upgrade procedures.
 Refer to the Impala documentation to make sure you are able to run queries against Impala tables on HDFS before proceeding.

 Lower versions of CDH and Cloudera Manager used an experimental fork of Impala which is referred to as IMPALA_KUDU.
 If you have previously installed the IMPALA_KUDU service, make sure you remove it from your cluster before you proceed.
-Install Kudu 1.2.x (or later) using either Cloudera Manager or the command-line.
+Install Kudu 1.2.x (or higher) using either Cloudera Manager or the command-line.

 Impala Database Containment Model